hojunkim1/painting-board/README.md

-# Painting Board

-Made with Vanilla Javascript Canvas API
+# Painting Board with VanillaJS and Canvas API